joaqquin89/terraform-provider-timeconvert/README.md

     value = timeconvert_nanoseconds.main.ns
     }

-the example above, try to get the amount of nanoseconds that exists in 1 hour
+the example showed , try to get the amount of nanoseconds that exists in 1 hour , but you can get in the same way the milliseconds or seconds using

+i.e:
+    resource "timeconvert_milliseconds" "main" {
+        time = "1h"
+    }

+    output "seconds" {
+        value = timeconvert_milliseconds.main.ms
+    }

+or using this provider to get the seconds per x amount of hours

+i.e:
+    resource "timeconvert_seconds" "main" {
+        time = "1h"
+    }

+    output "seconds" {
+        value = timeconvert_seconds.main.secs
+    }